-Broadening and strengthening of the work undertaken by national peace committees and of their cooperation with various political forces, governments, social and cultural institutions, religious circles, youth organisations and others;
+Broadening and strengthening of the work undertaken by national peace committees and of their cooperation with various political forces, governments, social and cultural institutions, religious circles, youth organisations and others; Visits of WPC delegations to Latin America and the

-Visits of WPC delegations to Latin America and the Caribbean.
-Support for different national or regional initiatives undertaken by national peace committees or other organisations which identify themselves with the WPC Programme of Action;

-Support for the International Conference of Solidarity with

-the people of El Salvador;

-Support for the planned continental conferences of

-solidarity with the people of Haiti;

-Solidarity with the peoples who live under tyrannical regimes that violate basic human rights - Chile, Guatemala, El Salvador, Bolivia, Paraguay, Uruguay, Argentina and
+- Caribbean.
+Support for different national or regional initiatives undertaken by national peace committees or of organisations which identify themselves with the W_1 ?
+Programme of Action; - Support for the International Conference of Solidarity with the people of El Salvador; - Support for the planned continental conferences of solidarity with the people of Haiti; - Solidarity with the peoples who live under tyrannical regimes that violate basic human rights Chile, Guatemala, El Salvador, Bolivia, Paraguay, Uruguay, Argentina and